nilandasd/Authentication-API/README.md

 # validation-api
 Server for registering, and authenticating users using JWTs.
-User names and passwords are store using mongodb.
+User names and passwords are stored using mongodb.

-The server uses .env file that the defines the following variables:
+The server requires a .env file that the defines the following variables:
   URI: <uri to mongoDB server>
   PRIVATE_KEY: <private key for https>
   CERTIFICATE: <certificate for https>